dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 # Abstract

 This document describes our progress.
 This research was funded by Institut Teknologi Bandung Research Grant 2016.
 We try to apply some multivariate statistical approach to build a clustering model of geothermal hydrochemistry dataset.
-Our progress is 90%: 420 dataset (from various sources), published a conference paper on International ITB Geothermal Workshop, and submitted a paper on ESSD Journal, awaiting technical review.
-Starting August 2016, we will finalize the code and drafting two more papers: another paper for a conference proceedings (ICMNS) and a paper for Nature’s Scientific Report.
+Our progress is 100% with 416 dataset (from various sources) have been tabulated and analyzed.
+Several outputs have been produced from this research: a conference paper on International ITB Geothermal Workshop, a talk given to the authorities of West Java Province, and a draft to be submitted.

 Keywords: multivariate statistics, geothermal, hydrochemistry